-In addition to writing and editing for media outlets, I’ve received high praise for my “superior,” “outstanding,” and “out of this world” (all quotes from C-level ad executives) freelance copywriting, editing, and proofreading for ad agencies such as Weber Shandwick, Jack Morton, McCann Erickson, MediaCom, and Havas Media.
+In addition to writing and editing for media outlets, I’ve recently received high praise for my “superior,” “outstanding,” and “out of this world” (all quotes from C-level ad executives) freelance copywriting, editing, and proofreading work for ad agencies such as Weber Shandwick, Jack Morton, McCann Erickson, MediaCom, and Havas Media.

 I’ve also edited complex financial documents for Axioma, pedagogical case studies and web content (including SEO optimization) for The Wallace Foundation (a philanthropy founded by the same people who started Reader’s Digest), entire books, at least a dozen dissertations (from engineering and statistics to business and philosophy), and a multitude of medical, legal, and pedagogical peer-reviewed journal articles.